videoDAC/streaming-back-end/PUBLISHER.md

 This section contains information relevant to a Publisher of Live AV Content.

-It explains how to use open and freely available software to stream content to an __Infinite Digital Stage__.
+It explains how to use open and freely available software to stream content to a __Streaming Back-End__.

 ## Using encoder (e.g. OBS Studio) instead of -publisher